-From happy and sad to angry, surprised, and silly, this expressive board book will help your babe recognize essential facial expressions.
+This expressive board book will help your baby recognize essential facial expressions from happy and sad to angry, surprised, and silly.
 With all five nonverbal looks introduced alongside an image of a baby’s face, readers can mimic the same reaction for an engaging experience.

-Parent and baby can interact with this playful lift-the-flap book that identifies parts of the body, from head to toe.
+Parent and baby can interact with this playful lift-the-flap book that identifies body parts from head to toe.
 The peekaboo format will have infants cooing over the joy it brings.

 Dr. Seuss’s revered collection deserves a categorization of its own.
-Oh, the Places You’ll Go is a wise and timeless narrative that can resonate with children no matter how big or small.
+Oh, the Places You’ll Go is a wise and timeless narrative that can resonate with children, no matter how big or small.
 Parents will appreciate the underlying message of perseverance despite the unpredictability and uncertainty of life.
-This is a must for any baby’s library.
+This is a must-have baby book for any baby’s library.

 Expecting mothers, we advise you to wait until your little one is in your arms to read this potential tear-jerker.
-Author Emily Winfield Martin perfectly expresses the dreams parents have for their children while also celebrating the beauty in a child becoming their own person as they age.
+Author Emily Winfield Martin perfectly expresses parents’ dreams for their children while also celebrating the beauty in a child becoming their own person as they age.

 Dive into a sensory realm with Pat the Bunny’s textured materials.
-Tiny hands can touch the rabbit’s fur and feel a piece of fabric, and put their noses to the book to smell flowers.
+Tiny hands can touch the rabbit’s fur, feel a piece of fabric, and put their noses to the book to smell flowers.
 The popular touch and feel book helps engage your darling’s senses.